jmar777/node-async-router/README.md

 # node-async-router

-node-async-router is a patched version of [pillarjs/router](https://github.com/pillarjs/router) that adds support for ES2016/ES7 async functions.
+node-async-router is a wrapper around [pillarjs/router](https://github.com/pillarjs/router) that adds support for ES2016/ES7 async functions.

 This module is _not_ a compiler, transpiler, shim, polyfill, or anything else that modifies your